-In this respect, Benyam Dawit Mezmur, Chairperson of the ComRC, recognized that if stateless adults are seen as 'invisible', being stateless during childhood is being 'the invisible of the invisible'.126 Mezmur also highlighted the significance of nationality for children for its 'crosscutting' characteristic as an 'enabling right',127 and for being interlinked with most CRC provisions.
+In this respect, Benyam Dawit Mezmur, Chairperson of the ComRC, recognised that if stateless adults are seen as 'invisible', being stateless during childhood is being 'the invisible of the invisible'.
+Mezmur also highlighted the significance of nationality for children for its 'crosscutting' characteristic as an 'enabling right' and for being interlinked with most CRC provisions.
 This means that the distinctive trait of nationality as an enabling right further enhances its centrality to the enjoyment of all other children's human rights.
-Another enabling right, according to the Chairperson, is the right to education, to the extent that when fulfilled it has a 'positive effect on other rights'.128 The right of every child to education is enshrined in
+Another enabling right, according to the ComRC Chairperson, is the right to education, to the extent that when fulfilled it has a 'positive effect on other rights'.
+The right of every child to education is enshrined in the CRC, but it is largely influenced by nationality since access to education will be hindered by statelessness or lack of documentation.
+If access to primary education is affected, access to higher education is almost impossible.